SCCapstone/TabDab/README.md

 # Testing
 Behavioral tests stored in the /app/src/androidTest/java/com/example/tabdab/ folder.
-Unit tests are stroed in the /app/src/test/java/com/example/tabdab/ folder.
+Unit tests are stored in the /app/src/test/java/com/example/tabdab/ folder.

 ## Testing Technology
 Testing is done using Junit and Espresso APIs.